 Introducing a new game that will transport you away to face challenges beyond this world.

-Our Mario Kart virtual reality experience has recently been launched and is available to play at The O2 or Tunbridge Wells along with Hospital Escape Terror; both experiences being up to 4 player.
-We also have Fear of Heights VR at Tunbridge Wells… only for the brave!
+Our Mario Kart virtual reality experience has recently been launched and is available to play at The O2, Leeds or Tunbridge Wells.
+Hospital Escape Terror VR is at The O2.
+Both these experiences are up to 4-player.
+We also have Fear of Heights VR at Tunbridge Wells... only for the brave!

 Brought to you by:

 The globally popular Mario Kart Arcade GP has been reborn with the kind of thrill-packed action that could only come from a VR experience!
 Enter the Mario Kart universe you know and love and race to the finish line.

 The course is filled with the well-known Mario Kart traps and tricks.
 Dodge giant Piranha Plants and Thwomps, leap over huge ravines, and watch out for Koopa as he tries to get in your way....

 Dive into the world of Mario Kart!